Medically reviewed by Drugs.com. Last updated on Feb 9, 2021.

-Creatine might benefit athletes who need short bursts of speed or muscle, such as sprinters and weight lifters.
+Creatine might benefit athletes who need short bursts of speed or increased muscle strength, such as sprinters, weight lifters and team sport athletes.

-While taking creatine might not help all athletes, evidence suggests it generally won't hurt if taken as directed.
-However, people who have kidney disorders or people at risk of developing kidney disease should talk to a doctor before taking creatine due to concerns that the supplement might cause kidney damage.
+While taking creatine might not help all athletes, evidence suggests that it generally won't hurt if taken as directed.

 Safety and side effects